The Scotts Miracle-Gro (NYSE:SMG) Releases FY 2021 Earnings Guidance

 The Scotts Miracle-Gro (NYSE:SMG) updated its FY 2021 earnings guidance on Wednesday.
-The company provided earnings per share (EPS) guidance of $9.000-$9.300 for the period, compared to the Thomson Reuters consensus estimate of $9.230.
+The company provided EPS guidance of $9.000-$9.300 for the period, compared to the Thomson Reuters consensus EPS estimate of $9.230.
 The company issued revenue guidance of $4.83 billion-$4.92 billion, compared to the consensus revenue estimate of $4.84 billion.

-Several research firms have recently commented on SMG.
-Truist decreased their price objective on The Scotts Miracle-Gro from $300.00 to $250.00 and set a buy rating on the stock in a research note on Monday, July 12th.
-Truist Securities cut their target price on The Scotts Miracle-Gro from $300.00 to $250.00 and set a buy rating for the company in a research report on Monday, July 12th.
-JPMorgan Chase & Co. cut their target price on The Scotts Miracle-Gro from $240.00 to $198.00 and set a neutral rating for the company in a research report on Thursday, June 24th.
-Raymond James cut their target price on The Scotts Miracle-Gro from $250.00 to $230.00 and set a strong-buy rating for the company in a research report on Thursday, August 5th.
-Finally, UBS Group assumed coverage on The Scotts Miracle-Gro in a research report on Wednesday, June 23rd.
-They set a buy rating and a $225.00 target price for the company.
-Two equities research analysts have rated the stock with a hold rating, six have assigned a buy rating and one has assigned a strong buy rating to the stock.
-The stock currently has a consensus rating of Buy and an average target price of $224.56.
+A number of research analysts have recently weighed in on SMG shares.
+Raymond James lowered their price target on The Scotts Miracle-Gro from $250.00 to $230.00 and set a strong-buy rating on the stock in a report on Thursday, August 5th.
+JPMorgan Chase & Co. cut their target price on shares of The Scotts Miracle-Gro from $240.00 to $198.00 and set a neutral rating for the company in a research report on Thursday, June 24th.
+Stifel Nicolaus began coverage on The Scotts Miracle-Gro in a research report on Tuesday, July 27th.
+They issued a buy rating and a $220.00 target price on the stock.
+Truist Securities cut their price target on The Scotts Miracle-Gro from $300.00 to $250.00 and set a buy rating for the company in a research note on Monday, July 12th.
+Finally, UBS Group assumed coverage on The Scotts Miracle-Gro in a report on Wednesday, June 23rd.
+They issued a buy rating and a $225.00 price objective on the stock.
+Two investment analysts have rated the stock with a hold rating, six have assigned a buy rating and one has given a strong buy rating to the company.
+Based on data from MarketBeat.com, The Scotts Miracle-Gro presently has a consensus rating of Buy and an average target price of $224.56.

-The firm also recently declared a quarterly dividend, which will be paid on Friday, September 10th.
-Investors of record on Friday, August 27th will be paid a dividend of $0.66 per share.
-This is a positive change from The Scotts Miracle-Gro’s previous quarterly dividend of $0.62.
-This represents a $2.64 dividend on an annualized basis and a dividend yield of 1.64%.
+The business also recently disclosed a quarterly dividend, which will be paid on Friday, September 10th.
+Stockholders of record on Friday, August 27th will be paid a $0.66 dividend.
+This is an increase from The Scotts Miracle-Gro’s previous quarterly dividend of $0.62.
 The ex-dividend date is Thursday, August 26th.
-The Scotts Miracle-Gro’s dividend payout ratio (DPR) is currently 34.25%.
+This represents a $2.64 annualized dividend and a dividend yield of 1.68%.
+The Scotts Miracle-Gro’s dividend payout ratio (DPR) is presently 36.46%.

-An institutional investor recently raised its position in The Scotts Miracle-Gro stock.
-Morgan Stanley raised its position in shares of The Scotts Miracle-Gro Company (NYSE:SMG) by 61.7% in the second quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The institutional investor owned 378,698 shares of the basic materials company’s stock after purchasing an additional 144,478 shares during the period.
-Morgan Stanley owned about 0.68% of The Scotts Miracle-Gro worth $72,680,000 as of its most recent filing with the Securities & Exchange Commission.
-Hedge funds and other institutional investors own 61.13% of the company’s stock.
+A hedge fund recently raised its stake in The Scotts Miracle-Gro stock.
+Morgan Stanley boosted its holdings in shares of The Scotts Miracle-Gro Company (NYSE:SMG) by 61.7% during the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 378,698 shares of the basic materials company’s stock after buying an additional 144,478 shares during the period.
+Morgan Stanley owned about 0.68% of The Scotts Miracle-Gro worth $72,680,000 as of its most recent SEC filing.
+61.13% of the stock is owned by hedge funds and other institutional investors.

 The Scotts Miracle-Gro Company Profile